 Holly Groschner made a motion to approve Maple Broadband's request of an additional \$635,000 of PreConstruction funds.
-Patty Richards seconded the motion so the Board could take action.
-Dan Nelson, Holly Groschner, and Laura Sibilia voted in favor, Patty Richards voted no. Three to one vote, the motion carries.
+Patty Richards seconded.
+Three to one vote, the motion carries.

 VIII.
 Pre-approval Letter of Commitment (materials included, discussion only)

 Rob Fish introduced the idea of a pre-approval commitment letter that would provide the certification that the CUDs are the presumed recipient of grant funds.
 These grant anticipation notes would be helpful when sourcing supplies and other contracts.